 - 1. Autho4API Client redirects the Resource Owner's User Agent to the Autho4API Authorization Server Endpoint.
-This step maps with step (A) in section 4.2 of [draft-ietf-oauth-v2], The step is detailed in section 4.2.1 of [draft-ietf-oauth-v2].
+This step maps with step (A) in section 4.2 of [RFC6749], The step is detailed in section 4.2.1 of [RFC6749].
 How the Autho4API Client redirects the Resource Owner's User Agent is out of scope of this specification, as it is done through Ext-1 interface. - 2.
 The Resource Owner is authenticated and grants to the Autho4API Client the access to the Resources.
-This step maps with step (B) in section 4.2 of [draft-ietf-oauth-v2].
+This step maps with step (B) in section 4.2 of [RFC6749].
 How this step 2 is performed is out of scope of Autho4API. - 3.
 The Autho4API Authorization Server answers to the request in step 1 redirecting the Resource Owner's User Agent to the redirection URI provided in step 1; The Access Token is provided in the URI fragment component.
 The Resource Owner's User Agent sends the corresponding HTTP GET request to the URI indicated in the Location header of received HTTP 302 response, without including the URI Fragment.
-This step maps with steps (C) and (D) in section 4.2 of [draft-ietf-oauth-v2].
-The step is detailed in section 4.2.2 of [draft-ietf-oauth-v2].
+This step maps with steps (C) and (D) in section 4.2 of [RFC6749].
+The step is detailed in section 4.2.2 of [RFC6749].
 How the Resource Owner's User Agent executes the redirection to Autho4API Client is out of scope of this specification, as it is done through Ext-1 interface. - 4.
 The Autho4API Client returns a web page (typically an HTML document with an embedded script) capable of accessing the full redirection URI including the fragment retained by the Resource Owner's User-Agent, and extracting the Access Token (and other parameters) contained in the fragment.
-This step maps with step (E) in section 4.2 of [draft-ietf-oauth-v2].
+This step maps with step (E) in section 4.2 of [RFC6749].
 Details of this step are out of scope of this specification, as the step is done through Ext-1 interface. - 5.
 The Resource Owner's User Agent executes the script provided by the web-hosted Autho4API Client resource locally, which extracts the Access Token and passes it to the Autho4API Client.
-This step maps with steps (F) and (G) in section 4.2 of [draft-ietf-oauth-v2].
+This step maps with steps (F) and (G) in section 4.2 of [RFC6749].
 Details of this step are out of scope of this specification, as the step is done through Ext-1 interface.

-7.4.2.2 Support in Native Applications (Informative)
+7.5.2.2 Support in Native Applications (Informative)

-Client-side installed Applications (like native code Applications), although in general not able to receive incoming HTTP requests (including the HTTP redirection carrying the response to Authorization Request) can nevertheless support the Implicit Grant flow using strategies specified in section 7.4.6.
+Client-side installed Applications (like native code Applications), although in general not able to receive incoming HTTP requests (including the HTTP redirection carrying the response to Authorization Request) can nevertheless support the Implicit Grant flow using strategies specified in section 7.5.6.

-7.4.3 Resource Owner Password Credentials flow
+7.5.3 Resource Owner Password Credentials flow

-The Autho4API Client and Authorization Server MAY support the Resource Owner Password Credentials flow, as defined in section 4.3 of [draft-ietf-oauth-v2].
+The Autho4API Client and Authorization Server MAY support the Resource Owner Password Credentials flow, as defined in section 4.3 of [RFC6749].
 The mechanism(s) by which the Autho4API Client can obtain the Resource Owner's credentials are out of the scope of this specification.

-7.4.4 Client Credentials flow
+7.5.4 Client Credentials flow

-The Autho4API Client and Authorization Server MAY support the Client Credentials flow, as defined in section 4.4 of [draft-ietf-oauth-v2].
+The Autho4API Client and Authorization Server MAY support the Client Credentials flow, as defined in section 4.4 of [RFC6749].
 The mechanism(s) by which the Autho4API Client can obtain its client credentials (or other supported means of authentication) are out of the scope of this specification.

-7.4.5 Other flows
+7.5.5 Other flows

-The Autho4API enabler MAY support other IETF-defined OAuth 2.0 flows, via the use of extension grant types as defined in section 4.5 of [draft-ietf-oauth-v2].
+The Autho4API enabler MAY support other IETF-defined OAuth 2.0 flows, via the use of extension grant types as defined in section 4.5 of [RFC6749].

-7.4.6 Support in Native Applications
+7.5.6 Support in Native Applications